Costa Rica: Overview

-In the event of successive transactions, the term will begin as of the date on which the transaction is made that meets the threshold for notification.
+In the event of successive transactions, the term will begin as of the date on which the transaction that meets the threshold for notification is made.

 Procedure to file a notice

-• audited financial statements for the last three fiscal years of the undertakings involved in the merger.
+- audited financial statements for the past three fiscal years of the undertakings involved in the merger.

 The foregoing information must be accompanied by the respective documentation for its verification.